googleapis/google-cloud-java/docs/client_retries.md

 Exponential backoff will retry requests with an increasing delay between each retry attempt.
 This retry delay value can be capped with a maximum retry delay value.

-For example, with the following retry configurations:
+For example, the following retry configurations may result in the following delay times:
 ```
 Initial Retry Delay: 100ms
 Retry Delay Multiplier: 2.0